-Applies previous learned concepts and application to advanced case studies.
-Analysis and coding compliance principles will be highly stressed for accuracy of data for research, reimbursement, and referencing the AHA Coding Clinic for in depth coding directives for hospital inpatient reimbursement.
+Applies previous learned concepts and applications to advanced case studies.
+Analysis and coding compliance principles will be highly stressed for accuracy of data for research, reimbursement, and referencing the AHA Coding Clinic for in-depth coding directives for hospital inpatient reimbursement.
 Extensive self-tests, coding practice exercises, and case studies are provided to reinforce learning.
 Resources and activities for additional practice will be provided.

 Prerequisite: HIM 2229C, HIM 2284C.
-Offered: FA, SU.
-AS only.